Attendee Frequently Asked Questions

 Who can attend?

 This is a Trade only event – qualified buyers and industry professionals only.
 This show is NOT open to the public.
 ASD Market Week is a wholesale business to business marketplace.
-As this is a place of business, no one under the age of 16 is allowed on the show floor, no exceptions.
+On show open days, children under the age of 16 are NOT allowed on the show floor.
+Show management reserves the right to request proof of age for any person and restrict minors from the exhibitions floor at any time on any day for safety and liability reasons.
+No baby strollers are allowed on the exhibit floor.

 How do I register?